 Lithops are easy to care for as long as they are provided with the right growing conditions.

-Lithops have a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.
+Lithops have a specific yearly growth cycle, and it is essential to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.

 Here are some guidelines for you to follow, but remember, this may vary somewhat from species to species.

-- When Lithops go dormant in the summer, they require little or no water.
+- Lithops go dormant in the summer and require little or no water.

-- In the fall, when plants will begin growing, it is safe to water deeply.
+- When plants begin growing in the fall, it is safe to water deeply.

-- Stop watering during the winter months to allow the old leaf pair to dry out, and the new pair develop.
+- Stop watering during winter to allow the old leaf pair to dry out and the new pair to develop.